 What is ‘CycleRAP’?

-CycleRAP is an easy, affordable and fast method of evaluating bicycling infrastructure for safety.
-Developed by iRAP, CycleRAP is an evidence-based infrastructure risk evaluation model.
+CycleRAP is an easy, affordable and fast method of evaluating road and bicycling infrastructure for safety.
 It aims to reduce crashes and improve safety specifically for bicyclists and other light mobility users by identifying high risk locations without the need for crash data.

-CycleRAP will power software tools used for pinpointing and mapping where crashes are likely to occur, and offer suggestions for treatments to reduce this risk.
+CycleRAP will power software tools used for pinpointing and mapping where bicyclist and light mobility crashes are likely to occur.
 The model uses data about the features of a road, street or path to evaluate the risk of crashes for bicyclists and light mobility users—irrespective of the type of facility (or whether it is on or off road) and for all crash types.
 It can be used anywhere in the world.

 Conflicts with vehicles

 Conflicts between bicycles and/or light mobility vehicles

 Crashes which do not involve others

 Road safety is a critical issue which needs to be addressed to ensure that bicycling and light mobility options can continue to support new and greener mobility choices.
 The overall aim of CycleRAP is to reduce the risk of road crashes for bicyclists and those using other types of light mobility vehicles.
 Bicycles and light mobility vehicles do not have the same in-built protection large vehicles have.
 Therefore, safe infrastructure is critical.